 Sea-Change Sailing Trust provides residential opportunities for young people and vulnerable adults to learn and develop in a unique environment.
 By living and working together aboard a large traditional sailing vessel they participate in a wide range of life skills and are encouraged to take increasing responsibility for their contribution and group decisions.

-The Foundation are carrying out the design work of all the elements of the rig and fit out, from comparing the existing Horlock's Barges, researching old archive drawings and photos to try to recreate the deck fittings, rig and cabin design and layout as close to the original Horlock's Design as possible before fabrication and installation on board by TS Rigging Ltd. Part of the project will be to create a booklet of the modern CAD drawings with the relevant original drawings, photos and up to date photographs to create, a modern Handbook explaining the interpretation and alterations of the design to meet modern production methods and explaining the differences.
+The Foundation completed the design work of all the elements of the rig and fit out by comparing the existing Horlock's Barges, researching old archive drawings and inspecting photos to try to recreate the deck fittings, rig and cabin design.
+The Blue Mermaid is as close to original Horlock's Design as possible.
+Part of the project will be to create a booklet of the modern CAD drawings with the relevant original drawings, photos and up to date photographs to create, a modern Handbook explaining the interpretation and alterations of the design to meet modern production methods and explaining the differences.